atlassian/react-beautiful-dnd/README.md

 By using the approach you are able to make style changes to a `Droppable` when it is being dragged over, but you avoid re-rendering all of the children unnecessarily.
 Keep in mind that if you are using `React.PureComponent` that your component will [not respond to changes in the context](https://github.com/facebook/react/issues/2517).

 Unfortunately we are [unable to apply this optimisation for you](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).
 It is a byproduct of using the function-as-child pattern.

-### Auto scrolling is not provided (yet!)

-Currently auto scrolling of scroll containers is not part of this library.
-Auto scrolling is where the container automatically scrolls to make room for the dragging item as you drag near the edge of a scroll container.
-You are welcome to build your own auto scrolling list, or if you would you really like it as part of this library we could provide a auto scrolling `Droppable`.

-Users will be able to scroll a scroll container while dragging by using their trackpad or mouse wheel.

-### Keyboard dragging limitation

-Getting keyboard dragging to work with scroll containers is quite difficult.
-Currently there is a limitation: you cannot drag with a keyboard beyond the visible edge of a scroll container.
-This limitation could be removed if we introduced auto scrolling.
-Scrolling a container with a mouse during a keyboard drag will cancel the drag.

 ## `Draggable`